 Just look at that cake in this 1960 Air France ad.
 It’s a literal masterpiece.
 You’d be too busy enjoying all that deliciousness to even think about sleeping!

-This Air France ad from 1960 proves that a flight to Paris was the ultimate luxury.
-You could sip on a cocktail, mingle at the bar with your fellow jet-setters, and enjoy a gourmet meal on your way to France.
+This 1960 Air France ad proves that a flight to Paris was the ultimate luxury.
+On your way to France, you could sip on a cocktail, mingle at the bar with your fellow jet-setters, and enjoy a gourmet meal.

 And then, why not take a quick flight to London after your fun day in Paris.
 The best part?
 All of that, including the side trip to London, was included for one (not so very) low price!

-Hey Mom, feel free to grab some shut-eye.
+Hey, Mom, feel free to grab some shut-eye.
 The stewardess is totally here to play babysitter for your kiddos!
 I mean, it’s not like she’s got anything else on her plate, right?
-Just sit back, relax, and let her take care of the little ones for you.
+Just sit back, relax, and let her care for the little ones for you.

 Ever been stuck in the middle of a five-seat row for hours on an overseas flight?
 If yes, you’re about to feel seriously jealous.
 Check out this “crowded” cabin picture.
 There’s no middle seat because that’s where your tray goes!